Naked-Cat-Plugins/Portugal-CTT-Tracking-for-WooCommerce/readme.txt

 = Features: =

 * Add a CTT tracking code to the order
-* Shop owner can check the shipping status on the order edit screen
+* Shop owner can check the shipping status on the order edit screen, by clicking the CTT link
-* Client can check the delivery status on the order page on My account
+* Client can check the delivery status on the order page on My account, by clicking the CTT link
 * Tracking code is added to order emails sent to the client
-* Tracking information is updated every time the order edit screen or the order page on My account is visited and 4 hours have passed since the last update
+* High-Performance Order Storage compatible
-* WooCommerce 7.1 and above High-Performance Order Storage compatible
+* Block based checkout compatible

 = Do your customers still write the full address details manually on the checkout? =